igorbenav/clientai/README.md

 ## Features

 - 🔄 **Unified Interface**: Consistent methods for text generation and chat across multiple AI providers.
-- 🔌 **Multiple Providers**: Support for OpenAI, Replicate, and Ollama, with easy extensibility for future providers.
+- 🔌 **Multiple Providers**: Support for OpenAI, Replicate, Groq and Ollama, with easy extensibility for future providers.
 - 🌊 **Streaming Support**: Efficient streaming of responses for real-time applications.
 - 🎛️ **Flexible Configuration**: Easy setup with provider-specific configurations.
 - 🔧 **Customizable**: Extensible design for adding new providers or customizing existing ones.